 Currently, DEQ has sufficient funds to finance all projects as they become ready to proceed.
 This ensures the fund is utilized in a timely manner.
-In the event the program does not have sufficient funds available to finance all projects that are ready to proceed, DEQ will award funding based on project score to projects that are ready to proceed.
+In the event the program does not have sufficient funds available to finance all projects that are ready to proceed, DEQ will award funding based on highest ranking project that is ready to proceed.

-If an applicant declines funding, DEQ will go to the next highest ranking project and offer funding to that applicant until all available funds have been committed.
+If an applicant declines funding, DEQ will go to the next highest ranking project and offer funding to that applicant, until all available funds have been committed.